platformsh/platformsh-docs/docs/src/guides/micronaut/deploy/customize.md

 ```

 On Platform.sh, we can set the environment variable `JAVA_OPTS` by committing a `.environment` file to the repository's root.
 Platform.sh runs `source .environment` in the application root when a project starts, and when logging into the environment over SSH.
-That gives you a place to do extra environment variable setup prior to the application running, including modifying the system `$PATH` and other shell level customizations.
+That gives you a place to do extra environment variable setup before the application runs, including modifying the system `$PATH` and other shell level customizations.
 It allows us to define `JAVA_OPTS` when running on Platform.sh, but otherwise not be used during local development testing.

 ```shell